Eomm/blog-posts/README.md

 ## End

-In next posts we will:
+In the next posts we will:

 + store the token in cookies
 + add a CI/CD pipeline